 What are some of the advantages of mediation?

-Mediation can be less expensive both financially and emotionally for all involved.
+Mediation is less expensive both financially and emotionally for all involved.
 Litigation on the other hand can be expensive financially and emotionally and often leaves the participants emotionally, physically and financially drained and unsatisfied with the outcome.

 Mediation can take less time.
 Typically a mediation will take 2-3 months while a traditional divorce may take 9 months or longer.

 Mediation, especially in family issues helps preserve and acknowledge the importance of ongoing relationships.
 This is especially important if you are divorcing and have children.